Technigo/project-chatbot/README.md

 ## The problem

 We first made a plan on figma, choosing a theme, and deciding how to structure the bot.
 Then we did Iteration 1-6 before we started building our project.
 We planned the bot a little different from the technigo one and made some changes to make it our version.

 How did we make it different?

- - We decided to customise every single answer with specific question, instead of having same next questions (basing on Technigo's example).
+ - We decided to develop the user's answers in a more unique way by adding customised next questions, instead of having them repeating (basing on Technigo's example).
+At the same time, our end goal was to follow Technigo's instruction and leverage the if/else statement to solve the problem

- - In order to keep the code clean and easy to follow through, we created 2 seperate cases (AMBULANCE OR MINOR INJURY),and made seperate if/else statement.
+ - Next, we added media queries to make the site responsive, as the raw code was only writen for desktop version.
+It was challenging to look at the other's code and make changes.
+We took advantage of using the browser inspector and going through every single detail such as font-size, button, margin, padding, and so on.
+As the result, we are happy with how our chat bot looks like now.